August 6, 2019

 Did you know that you can sell your life insurance policy?

 A life insurance policy is personal property, and as such, can be bought or sold like any other personal property.
 That’s right!
 You can sell your life insurance policy, just like you can sell your house or your car.
 The insurance companies do not want you to know this, because you can get many multiples of the policy cash value in a policy sale at its market value.
 Selling a life insurance policy is known as a “life settlement” and is a regulated sales transaction.
 Selling your policy is safe and can be a great retirement planning tool.

 What Types of Insurance Policies Can Be Sold?

 Any of type of life insurance policy can be sold in the life settlement market.
 Typically, policies with a death benefit of $50,000 or greater and with insureds over the age of 65 are eligible for review.
 Even term life insurance policies that have no cash value can be sold in a life settlement.
 You can get an instant estimate of the value of your life insurance policy by visiting the Q Life Settlements calculator.
-You can also call Q Life Settlements at 866-679-9410 or email us email@example.com to discuss your situation.
+You can also call Q Life Settlements at 866-679-9410, leave your information here, or email us firstname.lastname@example.org to discuss your situation.
 Our team is available and ready to explain to you all that you would want to know about life settlements.

 Remember: Never abandon a life insurance policy without looking at the life settlement option first!